AndresVelasco/LPNY4SO89VLCX5O3/README.md

 # Solution Highlights (StreetCollection)

-The solution is based on exact address matching after normalization, although its possible that a production-grade solution would require a best-match approach between addresses rather than trying to achieve perfect control on normalization (more on this later).
+The solution is based on exact address matching after normalization, although a production-grade solution would probably require a best-match approach between addresses rather than trying to achieve perfect control on normalization which does not address misspelled and missing words for instance.
+A section below is dedicated to drating possible solutions.

 An instance of the StreetCollection class represents a csv file, which is loaded from a file object.